LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 This standout is the original and most popular Ultra Magnum.
 Remington paid close attention to developments in Canada and acquired cases based on the .404 Jeffery from North American Shooting Systems.
 After extensive study and refinement, Remington believed they had a winner.

-Until the .300 RUM appeared, the world’s shooters depended on the .300 Winchester Magnum to carry bad news to far off critters such as mule deer, elk, and African plains game.
+Until the .300 RUM appeared, the world’s shooters depended on the .300 Winchester Magnum to carry the bad news to far-off critters such as mule deer, elk, and African plains game.
 The .300 Weatherby had a bit more zip, but the Win.
 Mag. had the sales crown.
 Remington called and raised both competitors with the Ultra Magnum.

-Where the .300 RUM earns its salt is with ultra-heavy for caliber bullets: 200 grains and up.
-For example, factory loads dispense super-aerodynamic 210 grain projectiles at around 2920 fps.
+Where the .300 RUM earns its salt is with ultra-heavy caliber bullets: 200 grains and up.
+For example, factory loads dispense super-aerodynamic 210-grain projectiles at around 2920 fps.
 Compare to the Weatherby’s 2825 fps and the Win.
 Mag.’s (200 grain) 2800 fps.

 Trouble is, when you step up to these bullet weights in order to gain higher ballistic coefficients, you pay the price in recoil.
-An eight or nine pound .300 RUM rifle will whack your shoulder with the same force as a .375 H&H in a ten pound gun.
+An eight or nine-pound .300 RUM rifle will whack your shoulder with the same force as a .375 H&H in a ten-pound gun.
 Not conducive to long stints on the range to maintain proficient marksmanship.
-Best advice, have your chiropractor on speed-dial.
+The best advice?
+Have your chiropractor on speed-dial.

 .300 RUM Doing What It Does Best